braintree/braintree_ios/Docs/Drop-In-Update.md

 # BraintreeUIKit

-`BraintreeUIKit` is our new framework that makes our UI classes public and usable by anyone to create very specific checkout experience.
+`BraintreeUIKit` is our new framework that makes our UI classes public allowing you to create custom checkout experiences.
 This includes `localization`, `vector art`, `form fields` and other utils you might need when working with payments. `BraintreeUIKit` has no dependencies on other Braintree frameworks.

 To get the standalone `BraintreeUIKit` framework, add the following to your Podfile:
 ```